 Juvederma Voluma XC is another product from the same company as Juvederm Ultra XC.
 The difference between the two products is in how thick the product is and how well cross linked (essentially how the parts holds hands) they are.
 Voluma XC is a thicker product that is very well cross linked.
 This allows it to add more of a lift.
 It also makes it last longer with studies showing it lasting up to two years in the cheek area.
 Because of the thickness it is ideal for deeper injections with cheek augmentation.
 By augmenting the cheek, it also improves the deep folds around the mouth.
 Just like Juvederm Ultra XC, it also contains lidocaine to make for a more pleasant experience.
 Because of its thickness, it is not meant for superficial injections such as the lips or fine lines.

 Volbella is one of the newer products from the family of Juvederm.
 It has the new cross linking as Voluma but is a thinner product with less lifting ability.
-It is a very nice option for the lips. it is also sold in half syringes which helps those looking for a conservative treatment on a budget.
+It is a very nice option for the lips in patients who aren't looking for as much augmentation.
+It is also sold in half syringes which helps those looking for a conservative treatment on a budget.